swift-lang/swift-k/cog/README.txt

 	Please talk to Gregor or Mike in this case.
 Also please note that the libraries in your module may at any time move to the cog/lib directory.

+Sandboxed libraries

+	In order to facilitate the peaceful coexistence of different GT client libraries within the same JVM, a classloader sandboxing environment was created.
+It requires certain jar files to exist in directories that are separate from the main jar directory.
+	These jars must NOT be added to the classpath if sandboxing is enabled.

+	To disable the sanboxing system (this can only be done at build time) uncomment the 'merge.extra.libs=true' line in build.properties

 Source